 Financial Emergency Measures in the Public Interest Act 2010

 This Act provided for a further reduction to the remuneration of members of the Government.
-The Act also provided for a reduction to the amounts payable by way of pension to existing or former public servants.
+The Act also provided for a reduction to the amounts payable by way of pension to retired public servants.

 Financial Emergency Measures in the Public Interest (Amendment) Act 2011